cole-cochran/README-Generator/README.md

   ## Tests

-  Testing was completed by writing code, and checking what broke in a different part of the application.
-Until it worked.
+  Testing was done by writing code, checking to see if it worked, and fixing any bugs along the way.

   ## Profile
   [GitHub](https://github.com/cole-cochran/README-Generator)